CarrotIfson/emeraldscan/README.md

 > Outputs:
 - swaps.txt

-load_swap_files.py
+load_swap.py
-> Loads swaps.txt and generates a json with spender, emerald balance, eth balance as a result of the swaps.
+> Loads swaps.txt and generates a json with spender, emerald balance, eth balance, list of txs as a result of the swaps.
 The Emerald and ETH balance doesnt take into account if the spender != receiver on the uniswap trasnaction
 > Outputs:
 - v1_uni_swap_balances.json

+mp_swap_os_event_tracker_v1.py
+> Iterates over the blocks to get a list of OpenSea trades events for emeralds
+> Outputs:
+- swaps.txt

 Note: the following addresses keep appearing as negative balance 0x75365dDb02bc316748fB9A2dc5a33B42f1fBA2E7